 In 2013 Navalny ran in the Moscow mayoral election and came in second, with 27 percent of the votes.
 However, he discredited the results and voiced that authorities has committed fraud to make sure a pro-Putin candidate would become mayor.
 Since then Navalny has been arrested numerous times and was even convited of embezzlement.
 This prevented him from running in the 2018 presidential elections.
 He was barred "due to his prior criminal conviction".
 Regardless, his political organisation sparked mass protests in Russia after their documentary revealed many details of corruption amongst the current government.

-Navalny became more famous in the West after he was poinsoned with a Novichok nerve agent.
+Navalny became more famous in the West after he was poinsoned with a Novichok nerve.
 He was flown into Berlin, where he was treated in the hospital for over a month.
 Upon arrival back in Russia he was detained.
 Another documentary was released, accusing Putin of corruption.
 Mass protests followed again.
 His suspended sentence was followed by an actual prison sentence of two-and-a-half years.
-This was later extended with another nine years in as he was found guilty of embezzlement and contempt of court.
+This was later extended with another nine years as he was found guilty of embezzlement and contempt of court.
 This latest trial was considered a complete sham by organisations such as Amnesty.
 From his high-security prison Navalny continues to voice as much opposition as possible, not only against Putin's invasion of Ukraine.

 Subscribe to our newsletter